google/neuroglancer/src/datasource/precomputed/volume.md

 `"data_type"` must be either `"uint32"` or `"uint64"`.
 The compression block size is specified by the `"compressed_segmentation_block_size"` property in the `info` JSON file.

+### compresso chunk encoding

+The subvolume data for the chunk is encoded using the compresso segmentation format.
+The decoded voxel dimensions and data width must match the chunk size and `"data_type"` specified in the `info` JSON file.
+See the [compresso repository](https://github.com/seung-lab/compresso) for more information.

+### crackle chunk encoding

+The subvolume data for the chunk is encoded using the Crackle segmentation format.
+The decoded voxel dimensions and data width must match the chunk size and `"data_type"` specified in the `info` JSON file.
+See the [crackle repository](https://github.com/seung-lab/crackle) for more information.

 # Example `info` files

 ```json